International relations (1814–1919): British policies

 Palmerston cooperated with France when necessary for the balance of power, but did not make permanent alliances with anyone.
 He tried to keep autocratic nations like Russia and Austria in check; he supported liberal regimes because they led to greater stability in the international system.
 However he also supported the autocratic Ottoman Empire because it blocked Russian expansion.
 Second in importance to Palmerston was Lord Aberdeen, a diplomat, foreign minister and prime minister.
 Before the Crimean War debacle that ended his career he scored numerous diplomatic triumphs, starting in 1813–1814 when as ambassador to the Austrian Empire he negotiated the alliances and financing that led to the defeat of Napoleon.
 In Paris he normalized relations with the newly restored Bourbon government and convinced his government they could be trusted.
 He worked well with top European diplomats such as his friends Klemens von Metternich in Vienna and François Guizot in Paris.
 He brought Britain into the center of Continental diplomacy on critical issues, such as the local wars in Greece, Portugal and Belgium.
 Simmering troubles with the United States were ended by compromising the border dispute in Maine that gave most of the land to the Americans but gave Canada a strategically important link to a warm water port.
-Aberdeen played a central role in winning the Opium Wars against China, gaining control of Hong Kong in the process.
+Aberdeen played a central role in provoking and winning the Opium Wars against China, gaining control of Hong Kong in the process.